 - Section 2.02 for loss of visual acuity

 - 2.03 for the better eye section involving contraction of the visual field

 - 2.04 loss of visual effectiveness

-The disability lawyers at Phillips Disability are experienced in handling disability claims involving many of these heart conditions.
+The disability lawyers at Dayes Law Firm PC are experienced in handling disability claims involving many of these heart conditions.
 We can guide you through both the application and appeals processes.
 Contact us today for a free, no obligation consultation to get started.